Step One - Be prepared for immigration procedures on arrival

 Step Eight - Collect your Biometric Residence Permit (BRP)

-If you applied outside of the UK and were granted immigration permission of more than six months, you will need to collect your BRP from the Post Office you specified when you submitted your immigration application.
+If you applied outside of the UK and were granted immigration permission for more than six months, you will need to collect your BRP (Biometric Residency Permit) from the Post Office you specified when you submitted your immigration application.
 Please try to collect your BRP before you enrol.

 If your BRP is not available for collection in time for you to enrol, we will allow you to enrol with the decision letter and the immigration sticker in your passport.
-You must collect your BRP within 10 days of arriving in the UK or the expiry date of the sticker in your passport (whichever is later) and send a high quality photo/scan of both sides of your BRP to email@example.com.
-If you do not do this, your registration and enrolment will be terminated and you will cease to be a student at QMUL.
+You must collect your BRP within 10 days of arriving in the UK or by the expiry date of the sticker in your passport (whichever is later) and send a high-quality photo/scan of both sides of your BRP to firstname.lastname@example.org.
+If you do not do this, your registration and enrolment will be terminated and you will cease to be a student at Queen Mary.

 We have arranged guided walks for students who have nominated the Whitechapel Post Office for the collection of their BRP.
 International / EU Student Welcome [PDF 12,827KB]